Arrlindii/wagawin-sdk-ios/README.md

 When you submit your app to the Appstore you are asked if you use the IDFA (Advertising Identifier).
 The Wagawin SDK uses the IDFA to identify the user and to serve appropriate Ads, **therefore you have to select YES**

-You then also have to check that this your app uses the IDFA for serving ads.
+The following things also have to be checked:

+- your app uses the IDFA for serving ads
-You also have to check that your app respects "Limit Ad Tracking setting in iOS"
+- your app respects "Limit Ad Tracking setting in iOS"

 Wagawin currently does not use the IDFA to track the install of the app it is included.